ConcolicAnalysisAndroid/ConcolicAnalysisForAndroid/README.md

 ## Description

-The goal of this project is to provide a
+The goal of this project is to provide a tool to allow concolic analysis of arbitrary black box Android APKs.
+The long term intention is for the analysis of APKs in order to detect malicious clones, but the tool stands on its own.

 ## General setup: